From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs

 Our experimental results show that for both base models, including ChatGPT-4o and ChatGPT-Turbo-3.5, incorporating regression-specific context, specifically bug-inducing change (BIC) information, improves the plausible rate, correct rate and precision compared to their counterparts configured without this information.
 Additionally, when BIC context is included, the conversational configuration consistently outperforms the zero-shot prompting configuration in both base models.

-For ChatGPT-4o, the conversational strategy with BIC successfully repairs 16 bugs (16.06\%), compared to only 9 bugs (9.09\%) without BIC, an increase of approximately 7.07\%.
-The precision also increases by 9.94\% (from 27.27\% to 37.21\%).
-Similarly, zero-shot prompting with BIC achieves 12 correct repairs, outperforming the version without BIC, which fixes only 7 bugs, with a precision gain of 1.36\% (from 35.00\% to 36.36\%).
-A similar trend is observed for ChatGPT-Turbo-3.5.
-The conversational strategy with BIC fixes 8 bugs, compared to 5 without BIC, accompanied by a 1.51\% increase in precision (from 22.73\% to 24.24\%).
-Likewise, zero-shot prompting with BIC results in 7 correct repairs, outperforming its counterpart without BIC, which fixes 5 bugs, with a corresponding precision gain of 1.67\% (from 33.33\% to 35.00\%).
-When comparing configurations within each base model, zero-shot prompting with BIC consistently outperforms both the conversational and zero-shot configurations without BIC, further underscoring the value of incorporating regression-specific context.
+\firstrevision{Table~\ref{table:bic-results-java} summarizes the overall performance of prompt-based APR techniques on the Java benchmark, reporting the number of plausible patches, the number of correct patches and the corresponding precision scores.} For ChatGPT-4o, the conversational strategy with BIC successfully repairs \firstrevision{29 bugs (19.33\%)}, compared to only \firstrevision{18 bugs (12.00\%)} without BIC, an increase of approximately \firstrevision{7.33\%}.
+The precision also increases by \firstrevision{10.28\% (from 30.00\% to 40.28\%)}.
+Similarly, zero-shot prompting with BIC achieves \firstrevision{21 correct repairs}, outperforming the version without BIC, which fixes \firstrevision{13 bugs, with a precision gain of 4.04\% (from 37.14\% to 41.18\%).} A similar trend is observed for ChatGPT-Turbo-3.5.
+The conversational strategy with BIC fixes \firstrevision{14 bugs (9.33\%), compared to 9 bugs (6.00\%) without BIC, accompanied by a 4.47\% increase in precision (from 21.95\% to 26.42\%)}.
+Likewise, zero-shot prompting with BIC results in \firstrevision{12 correct repairs, outperforming its counterpart without BIC, which fixes 8 bugs, with a corresponding precision gain of 6.72\% (from 28.57\% to 35.29\%).} When comparing configurations within each base model, zero-shot prompting with BIC consistently outperforms both the conversational and zero-shot configurations without BIC, further underscoring the value of incorporating regression-specific context.
 Lastly, it is important to note that ChatGPT-4o under conversation configuration augmented with BIC achieves the best overall performance across all evaluated configurations, in terms of both correct repairs and precision.

-In total, the union of both base models enhanced with BIC results in 18 correct repairs (18.18\%) in the \textsc{RegMiner4APR} benchmark, whereas the union of their counterparts without BIC repairs only 9 bugs, demonstrating a twofold improvement in repair effectiveness.
-Notably, all bugs fixed by techniques without BIC are also repaired by those with BIC.
-The additional bugs exclusively fixed when providing BIC information include \textit{RegressionBug-3, 4, 30, 48, 59, 65, 69, 84}, and \textit{99}.